*Indicates student author Cooley, E.

 , Payne, B.K., Loersch, C., & Lei, R. (2014).
 Who owns implicit attitudes?
 Testing a meta-cognitive perspective.
 Personality and Social Psychology Bulletin, 41

 , Rea, A. J., Insko, C. A., & Payne, B. K. (2013).
 Perceived relevance of honesty and agreeableness to situations with non-correspondent and correspondent outcomes: an interdependence perspective.
 European Journal of Social Psychology, 43,

 Payne, B.K., Brown-Iannuzzi, J., Burkley, M., Arbuckle, N., Cooley, E.

 , Cameron, C.D., & Lundberg, K.B.
 (2013).
 Intention invention and the affect misattribution procedure: Reply to Bar-Anan and Nosek (2012).
 Personality and Social Psychology Bulletin

 Manuscripts Under Review or Revision

-Cooley, E., Lei, R, & Ellerkamp, T.* (revision invited).
+Cooley, E., Lei, R, & Ellerkamp, T.* (revised and resubmitted).
 The mixed outcomes of owning implicit bias: Taking ownership for implicit racial biases can reduce, or increase, overt prejudice and discrimination.
 Target Journal: Personality and Social Psychology Bulletin.